American Goldfinch

 When to See Them in Colorado

 Spring through fall.
-Watch for American Goldfinchs arriving in April–May as they move north through the Front Range corridor.
+Watch for American Goldfinchs arriving in Colorado during spring migration.
 Peak sightings typically occur during the spring migration window (late April through late May), then again during fall migration (August–October) when southbound birds stop to refuel.

 During migration, American Goldfinchs concentrate at reliable food sources — making well-stocked feeders an excellent way to attract them.
 Keep your feeders filled through late May in spring and through October in fall to catch both migration waves.